4 Managing the Keystore and the Master Encryption Key

 Example: Exporting All TDE Master Encryption Keys of the Database

-Example 4-6 shows how to export all of the TDE master encryption keys of the database to a file called export.exp
+Example 4-6 shows how to export all of the TDE master encryption keys of the database to a file called export.exp.
+The TDE master encryption keys in the file are encrypted using the secret my_secret.

 Example 4-6 Exporting All of the TDE Master Encryption Keys of the Database